 - All members are required to pay an annual membership fee.

-- Any library of an institution of higher learning or intensive research within the State of Utah may become a member of the Consortium with full voting and other associated privileges, provided it meets three of the following four criteria:
+- Any library of a not-for-profit institution of higher learning or intensive research within the State of Utah may become a member of the Consortium with full voting and other associated privileges, provided it meets three of the following four criteria:

 - able to participate in consortial database licensing;